OFFICIAL-DRFRE/simple_shell/README.md

-Simple shell project with Becky
+Simple shell project with Frehiwot and Bereketab